 The fact that a child’s parent or guardian has been the victim of domestic violence is not in and of itself a sufficient basis for reporting suspected child abuse or neglect.
 Further, a child’s exposure to a domestic violence incident in and of itself is not a sufficient basis for reporting suspected abuse or neglect.
 Other factors must exist which lead the mandated reporter to reasonably suspect that the child’s physical or emotional health is endangered as the result of domestic violence.
 Mandated reporters in Santa Clara County may consult with a screener at the CPS Hotline at 408-299- 2071 to determine whether a report is required.

 L. Michael Clark, Lead Deputy County Counsel, Santa Clara County

-See Child Abuse and Domestic Violence for more information on the co-occurrence.
+See Children and Relationship Abuse for more information on the co-occurrence.

 Make sure to hold the correct person accountable.
 If a woman discloses abuse, do not use terms like “the alleged abuser.”
 Show that you believe what she is saying and give her an opportunity to talk about how it feels to know that her children have been harmed.
 Make sure to validate her parenting and do not blame her for abuse if someone else has abused her children.
 When you call the hotline, make sure you identify who the abuser is and specifically state who should be held accountable for the abuse.
 This will be documented in her case file and may help her the in the future.